Toronto • Canada

 Toronto‘s population is cosmopolitan and international, reflecting its role as an important destination for immigrants to Canada, one of the world’s most diverse cities by percentage of non-native-born residents, as about 49% of the population were born outside of Canada.
 Because of the city’s low crime rates, clean environment, high standard of living, and friendly attitude to diversity, Toronto is consistently rated as one of the world’s most livable cities.
 Residents of Toronto are called Torontonians.

-Toronto is an under-rated city of world class quality.
-Having traveled to many places every return visit to Toronto reminds me of the uniqueness of the city.
+Toronto is an under-rated city of world-class quality.
+Having travelled to many places every return visit to Toronto reminds me of the uniqueness of the city.
 This city is made for walking to explore its neighbourhood, outdoor patios in the summer just add to the ‘outside living’ lifestyle of Torontonians, after a long winter indoors there is no better place than the beach, park, back yard BBQ and beer.

 The city celebrated its 175th birthday in 2009, I decided to look into the city’s past and found archives that really show how it has grown so much.
 Even for me just seeing the development and growth over the last 8 years has been overwhelming and encouraging.
 If your a Torontonian, be sure to check the Toronto Archives for photos from 1856 of your neighbourhood and streets, a fascinating look into the cities past.